On Recoding Ordered Treatments as Binary Indicators: Conclusion

 \section{Conclusion}

-2SLS estimates of the effects of ordered treatments (e.g., years of education, months of prison or Medicaid coverage) can be difficult to interpret.
-The estimand is a weighted average of causal effects for overlapping sets of compliers and may differ from the estimand of interest to the researcher or relevant for policy.
-In some settings, an auxiliary assumption that restricts complier types---extensive margin compliers only (EMCO)---may be reasonable.
-EMCO asserts that the instruments only induce units to switch from zero units of treatment to some positive amount.
-Under EMCO, 2SLS estimates of the effect of treatment recoded into a binary indicator for \textit{any} treatment capture the average of effects of treatment for mutually exclusive groups of compliers shifted into varying units of treatment due to the instruments.
+2SLS estimates of the effects of ordered treatments (e.g., years of education) can be difficult to interpret.
+The estimand is a weighted average of causal effects for overlapping sets of compliers and may differ from the estimand of interest.
+In some settings, an auxiliary assumption that the instruments only induce units to switch from zero units of treatment to some positive amount (EMCO) may be reasonable.
+Under EMCO, 2SLS estimates of the effect of a recoded indicator for \textit{any} treatment capture average treatment effects for mutually exclusive compliers groups shifted into varying units of treatment.
 Treated means for each complier type can be recovered using standard techniques, as well as the average untreated mean, allowing for a partial decomposition of the estimand.
+An application to data from the Oregon Health Insurance Experiment reveals clear patterns of adverse selection into Medicaid.

 When should researchers invoke EMCO?
-While they have meaningful power to detect violations, our formal tests are based on necessary but not sufficient conditions.
-In practice, the validity of EMCO is likely to hinge on the institutional details of the experiment at hand.
+While there are testable necessary implications of EMCO, in practice the assumption's validity is likely to hinge on the institutional details of the experiment at hand.
 Along with the standard LATE assumptions, invoking EMCO is equivalent to assuming the data is generated by a two-stage selection process where individuals first decide whether to participate in treatment at all and then pick treatment levels.
 EMCO requires that the instruments only affect the utility of any participation, but not the relative utility of positive treatment levels.
-In many settings, such as those with one-sided non-compliance only, it may be clear \textit{a-priori} whether or not this is reasonable.
-Due to institutional factors, for example, EMCO seems highly likely to hold in the OHIE.
-When EMCO does hold, we argue researchers should invoke it explicitly to justify their choice of models and make use of the additional identifying power it provides.
+In many settings, such as those with one-sided non-compliance only, it may be clear \textit{a priori} whether this is reasonable.
+When EMCO does hold, researchers should invoke it explicitly to justify their choice of models and make use of the additional identifying power it provides.

 \onehalfspacing